dgmp88/georgep.xyz/posts/huel.md

 3. Huel also has lots of micros that I might be somewhat low on (e.g. omega 3's, prevalent in fish, less so in veggie food).

 ## Instant Failure
-I failed on 'only eat huel' on day 1 as my amazing wife brought back some delicious rosette from Italy, so I changed the rules to 'have 2 Huel meals a day'.
+I failed on 'only eat Huel' on day 1 as my amazing wife brought back some delicious rosette from Italy, so I changed the rules to 'have 2 Huel meals a day'.

 <img src='/images/rossette.jpg' />
 <p class="text-xs">Not my rosette, which was mushroom.
 Image from <a href="https://www.tinastable.com/rosette-al-forno/">Tinas Table</a>.
 Rosette are amazing, go make them. </p>